 I have found some excellent dog shampoos with natural ingredients that could be milder and effective for your dog.

-Bodhi dog waterless shampoo is another excellent choice if you want a shampoo for dogs with sensitive skin.
-This is one of the best Labrador shampoo you can use.
+2. Bodhi dog waterless shampoo is another excellent choice if you want a shampoo for dogs with sensitive skin.
+This is one of the best Labrador shampoos you can use.
 It is made from natural extracts and works very well for dogs with sensitive skin and other allergies.

 Bathing Labs can be a fun activity with little love and patience.
 Even though bathing seems to be a simple task sometimes, it is not so.
-Proper methods of bathing and grooming your Lab can keep him in a great appearance.
+Proper methods of bathing and grooming your Lab can keep his coat healthy and in a great appearance.